What is Bipolar Disorder?

 - Weeping tendency

 A thorough physical examination to rule out other causes followed by a detailed psychological evaluation is important to make the diagnosis.
 Diagnosis is made based on the criteria elaborated in ICD-11.

-Pharmacotherapy is the mainstay of treatment of bipolar disorder.
+Pharmacotherapy is the mainstay of the treatment of bipolar disorder.
 Antipsychotics and antidepressants are used to control the acute phase of mania and depression.
 Mood stabilizers are used to consolidate and maintain the euthymic state.
-Mood stabilizers also act like prophylaxis and prevent the occurrence of future episodes.
+Mood stabilizers also act as prophylaxis and prevent the occurrence of future episodes.